shortdark/num-of-posts/post-volume-stats/readme.txt

 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.

-3. Shows the same blog with stats for one year selected.
+3. You can view the stats for each year individually.
+This shows the same blog with stats for one year selected.

 == Changelog ==

+= 2.3.05 =

+* Made sure categories should be working correctly.
+* Prevented direct access to class files.

+= 2.3.04 =

+* Fixed bug with yearly tags.

 = 2.3.03 =